-- 10.1.
-Every vehicle bearing an approval mark as prescribed under this Regulation shall conform to the vehicle type approved and satisfy the requirements of Part I and/or Part II above. - 10.2.
-In order to verify conformity as prescribed in paragraph 10.1. above, a sufficient number of serially-produced vehicles bearing the approval mark required by this Regulation shall be subjected to random checks. - 10.3.
+- 11.1.
+Every vehicle bearing an approval mark as prescribed under this Regulation shall conform to the vehicle type approved and satisfy the requirements of Part I and/or Part II above. - 11.2.
+In order to verify conformity as prescribed in paragraph 11.1. above, a sufficient number of serially-produced vehicles bearing the approval mark required by this Regulation shall be subjected to random checks. - 11.3.
 As a general rule, the conformity of the vehicle with the approved type shall be checked on the basis of the description given in the approval form and its annexes.
-However, the vehicle shall if necessary be subjected to the checks prescribed in paragraph 6. above. - 11.
-PENALTIES FOR NON-CONFORMITY OF PRODUCTION - 11.1.
-The approval granted in respect of a vehicle type pursuant to this Regulation may be withdrawn if the requirement laid down in paragraph 10.1. above is not complied with or if the vehicle has failed to pass the checks prescribe in paragraph 8. above. - 11.2.
-If a Party to the Agreement which applies this Regulation withdraws an approval it has previously granted, it shall forthwith notify the other Parties to the Agreement which apply this Regulation thereof by means of a copy of the approval form bearing at the end, in large letters, the signed and dated annotation "APPROVAL WITHDRAWN". - 12.
-NAMES AND ADDRESSES OF TECHNICAL SERVICES CONDUCTING APPROVAL TESTS, AND OF ADMINISTRATIVE DEPARTMENTS issued by: Name of administration:
+However, the vehicle shall if necessary be subjected to the checks prescribed in paragraph 6. above. - 12.
+PENALTIES FOR NON-CONFORMITY OF PRODUCTION - 12.1.
+The approval granted in respect of a vehicle type pursuant to this Regulation may be withdrawn if the requirement laid down in paragraph 11.1. above is not complied with or if the vehicle has failed to pass the checks prescribe in paragraph 9. above. - 12.2.
+If a Party to the Agreement which applies this Regulation withdraws an approval it has previously granted, it shall forthwith notify the other Parties to the Agreement which apply this Regulation thereof by means of a copy of the communication form conforming to the model in annexes 1 or 2 to this Regulation.